bmcnamee96/bmcnamee96/README.md

 - Data Analysis
 - Machine Learning

-### 🌱 I’m currently learning Data Analysis in the Columbia Data AnalyticsBootcamp.
+### 🌱 I am a recent graduate of the Data Analysis course at Columbia Data Analytics Bootcamp.
     - Excel
     - VBA
     - Python
     - Jupyter Notebook
+    - Tableau
+    - SQL

 ###  💞️ I’m looking for mentorship and teaching.
 I am easy to work with and excited to learn.